 - Support ending the criminalization of poverty, and help formerly incarcerated people rehabilitate and re-enter society.

 It should be obvious that food insecurity is a racial equity issue.
-A cycle of deprivation prevents minority families from achieving economic success, as is evidenced by the yawning wage and wealth gaps.
+A cycle of deprivation prevents families of color who have been historically discriminated against from achieving economic success, as is evidenced by the yawning wage and wealth gaps.
 It is important for this issue to be acknowledged so we can address the root causes of the problem.

 Hunger, poverty, and racial inequity continue to exist because of the political choices we have made.
 Fixing this problem is not going to be easy - it's going to require an extraordinary commitment to remedy these historic injustices.
 Move For Hunger will continue to support our food banks and pantries because millions of Americans need help today.
 But we need to start thinking bigger, we need to ask ourselves difficult questions, and confront the systemic racism that permeates our society if we ever hope to end hunger once and for all.